 Strengthening Democratic Engagement to Address Local Civil Unrest

-Scheduled in Chicago for March, 2020, the Divided Community Project (DCP) at the Ohio State University Moritz College of Law, in partnership with the American Bar Association’s Section of Dispute Resolution (Collectively the Hosts) host second a national Academy, We, the People: Strengthening Democratic Engagement to Address Civil Unrest for Community Leaders.
+Scheduled in Chicago for March 1, 2, and 3, 2020, the Divided Community Project (DCP) at the Ohio State University Moritz College of Law, in partnership with the American Bar Association’s Section of Dispute Resolution (Collectively the Hosts) host a second national Academy, We, the People: Strengthening Democratic Engagement to Address Civil Unrest for Community Leaders.
 The program’s goals are three-fold:

 - Strengthen conflict resolution-related planning and capacity building.

 - Support and strengthen the development of a local ‘core’ leadership convener group for four communities.